rdivyanshu/rdivyanshu.github.io/md/2021/06/crux-mathematicorum-ma122-rosette.md

+    Title: Solving a mathemattic problem using Rosette
+    Date: 2021-06

 # Solving a mathemattic problem using Rosette

 Would n't it be interesting if programming language is aided with SMT solvers.
 [Rosette](https://docs.racket-lang.org/rosette-guide/index.html) is such language.